rafikurnia/rafikurnia.github.io/index.md

 ## Welcome!
 My name is Rafi and I created this page to share things I have learned and explored.
-It would be wonderful if they can be beneficial for you!
+It is wonderful if they can be beneficial for you!

 ## Check them out:
 <ul>